 'What I enjoy most about my work is the process of discovery that is driven by collaborations across disciplines and partnerships with important stakeholders.
 This kind of partnership-led research often generates optimal social impact and not merely academic impact through publications.
 To be able to do both is extremely satisfying within humanities and social science research.'

-'A lack of understanding of how to incorporate and reflect diversity in cultural, social, political and economic decision-making processes has led, and is likely to continue to lead, to discrimination, social fissures and, in many cases, outright conflict around the world,' he points out.
+‘A lack of understanding of how to incorporate and reflect diversity in cultural, social, political and economic decision-making processes has led, and is likely to continue to lead, to discrimination, social fissures and, in many cases, outright conflict around the world,’ he says.

 'This is why various United Nations agencies, in particular UNESCO, view intercultural dialogue as a key strategic objective that can mitigate against conflict and injustices.'